Bruntingthorpe

 Bruntingthorpe is a village and civil parish in the Harborough district of Leicestershire, England.
-According to the census in 2001 the parish had a population of 398.
+According to the census in 2001, the parish had a population of 398.
 The parish also includes the hamlet of Upper Bruntingthorpe.
-The population at the 2011 census had increased to 425. the village contains a pub called the plough, a restaurant called the joiners and a garage called bruntingthorpe motor engineers.
+Following the 2011 census, the population of the parish had increased to 425.

 The former RAF Bruntingthorpe is now Bruntingthorpe Aerodrome.

 History

 The village's name means 'outlying farm/settlement of Brenting/Branting'.

-Bruntingthorpe is in the Domesday book where it is listed amongst the lands held by Hugh de Grandmesnil for the King.
+Bruntingthorpe is in the Domesday Book where it is listed amongst the lands held by Hugh de Grandmesnil for the King.